14 Solar Terms, 14 Teas, 14 Benefits

 During the period from Qingming to Guyu, the sky is clear and the earth bright, and the improved sunlight raises the ground temperature.

-The saying goes, “Qingming should be clear, Guyu should be rainy,” referring to weather conditions favorable for plant growth: the sunlight at Qingming increases the soil temperature, encouraging sprouting, while the rain at Guyu nourishes the growth.
+The saying goes, “Qingming should be clear, Guyu should be rainy,” referring to weather conditions favorable for plant growth: the sunlight at Qingming increases the temperature, encouraging sprouting, while the rain at Guyu nourishes the growth.

 At Qingming, the clear sky and bright earth signify the rise of yang energy, stimulating the growth of plants.
 Qingming Tea captures this energy.